Our trip leaders have a world of knowledge and expertise

 Matt Lindon – Operations Manager

 Matt is our Operations Manager, the man behind the scenes making sure all of our ground team, guides and support staff know where to be and when.
-Matt has over 13 years of military expertise, a former British Army Sniper, he has led and instructed on operations across the globe.
+Matt has over 13 years of military expertise, a former British Army non-commissioned officer, he has led and instructed on operations across the globe.
 Isolated in a hostile environment and resupplied only by air, his team conducted the longest desert patrol since WW2.

 Working in some very challenging environments, he has worked in locations as diverse as Iraq, Afghanistan, Belize, Kenya and Norway.

 In the unrelenting pursuit of excellence and a desire to utilise his expertise, in operational and contingency planning.
-Matt works continuously in the background to ensure all our activities, from a small family gorge walking in the Yorkshire dales to 75 people doing our wild survivor team building day in the Peak district, go off without a hitch.
+Matt works continuously in the background to ensure all our activities, from a small family gorge walk to 50 people on an overseas expedition, go off without a hitch.

 With an inquisitive nature and with a passion for continued personal development he continues to serve in the British Army Reserves as a combat medical technician and is due to run his first ultra-marathon this year.